itzaxn/itzaxn/README.md

-### Hi there 👋
+### Hi there 👋<br>
-I am Ankan, Web developer with more than one year experience in building responsive and fast website in vanilla javascript.
+I am Ankan, Web developer with more than one year experience in building responsive and fast website in vanilla javascript.<br>
-Front end developer ☑️
+Front end developer ☑️<br>
-Languages I know : JavaScript & Python
+Languages I know : JavaScript & Python <br>
-Currently learning: React, Next.js
+Currently learning: React, Next.js<br>
 <!--
 **itzankan-in/itzankan-in** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.